 Grieving with Grace

 Many people have been touched by death due to Covid-19 over the past few years, and some will experience physical complications for years to come as a result.
 It may be directly by losing loved ones, or indirectly by helping to support friends or peers who have had relatives pass away.
-We are grieving life before, and what life has become since.
+We are grieving life before Covid, and grieving what life has become since.
 There have been times in the past, during Wartime, when the world has experienced pain and death like this, but that has not been on a collective scale, like this, for quite some time.
+We can grieve for how we have been changed by these experiences and wanting to get back to happier, more relaxed versions of ourselves.

 What is grief?

 The experience of grief and grieving is often overwhelming.
 It comes on fast and strong, like a wave crashing down on us.
 It can absolutely drown us at times, and exhaust us as we try to swim back to calm waters.
 The waves hit, often unexpectedly, and cause our pain to be deeply triggered.
-You can feel so alone and lost in your grief, even if you have others grieving with you.
-It’s different for each person, as our relationship to the person was different too.
+You can feel so alone and lost in your grief, even if you have others grieving with you and a support system.
+It’s different for each person, as our relationship to the person or pet was different too.

 Coronavirus hit unexpectedly and we didn’t have time to plan.
 This caused numerous canceled events and trips, loss of time with loved ones, and increased isolation.
 These are all experiences that left us feeling lost, overwhelmed, lonely, and afraid.
-It also caused a mountain of grief.
+It caused a mountain of grief that we are still moving through, even years later.

 What do we grieve, beyond losing a loved one?

 Vicarious Trauma occurs as a result of seeing repeated events of trauma impacting someone or many around you.
 Seeing this trauma beings to traumatize the person themselves.
-As a result, at this point, we are all living in an activated Trauma State as a result of Coronavirus.
+As a result, at this point, we are all living in an activated Trauma State as a result of Coronavirus and other world events.
 You may be grieving your belief that the world is a safe place, as it does not currently feel very safe.

 We can grieve for what was, for what may never be, or what could’ve been.
 You may have lost your job during this time.
 You may have had a relationship end as a result of financial tension during the past few months.
 You may feel sadness over the growing distance between you and a, once close, friend.
+All of these situations can leave us feeling empty.
 We don’t tend to associate these experiences with grieving, and as a result we minimize our experience of them.
 You don’t have to downplay how or what you may be grieving right now.

 What does it mean to grieve with grace and how can it help you?